-You can read reviews from real customers and see why small business owners choose FundThrough over bank loans.
+You can read reviews from real customers and see why invoice factoring for small businesses is so popular.

 Invoice factoring is preferable to a business loan or overdraft because it allows you to generate capital without creating new debt.
 Both business loans and overdraft are a form of lending, whereas invoice factoring is an advance on revenue you’ve already earned.
 Rather than waiting 30, 60, or 90 days (or more) for your customers to pay, you can unlock that working capital immediately and put it to work building your business, without generating hefty interest payments or financing charges.

-An invoice factoring company advances funds that you’ve already earned, based on your outstanding invoices.
+An invoice factoring business advances funds that you’ve already earned, based on your outstanding invoices.
 Traditionally, this meant selling your invoices to a third-party called a “factor” at a discounted rate, so they could collect the payments later.
 Today, you can retain ownership of your invoices and have 100% advanced while tapping into the power of invoice factoring, with FundThrough.